transcending1/Review/admin/subpage/modules/module_doc/PCA.md

 # PCA
+## Detailed Info
-+ Description
+### Description

-Principal component analysis is a statistical feature dimension reduction method, which projects data from the original coordinate system to the new coordinate system, and measures the importance of each dimension by the variance of each dimension.
-Select the features with the top k importance as new features to achieve the purpose of data dimensionality reduction
+'Principal component analysis is a statistical feature dimension reduction method,\n    which projects data from the original coordinate system to the new coordinate system,\n    and measures the importance of each dimension by the variance of each dimension.\n    Select the features with the top k importance as new features to achieve\n    the purpose of data dimensionality reduction'

 | category | sub_category | type | cpu | gpu | memory | pipe_status |
 | --- | --- | --- | --- | --- | --- | --- |
 | Feature Engineering | Feature Conversion | DOCKER | 1 | 0 | 2048 | keep |

-# Parameter Detail
+### Parameter Detail

 | name | is_input | category | default | required | selector_model |
 | --- | --- | --- | --- | --- | --- |